Mandarin Chinese Pronunciation -

 - Zoning Out

-So now let's break it down - eight tips to help you realize perfect standard Mandarin Chinese pronunciation...
+So now let's break it down - eight tips to help move you closer to realizing perfect standard Mandarin Chinese pronunciation...

 1. Think in Pairs